Edward Fitzgerald (bishop): Early life

-Edward Fitzgerald was born in Limerick to James and Joanna (née Pratt) Fitzgerald.
+Edward Fitzgerald was born on October 28, 1833, in Limerick, Ireland, to James and Joanna (née Pratt) Fitzgerald.
 He was one of eight children one of whom, Joseph, also became a priest.
-In 1849 he and his parents immigrated to the United States in the aftermath of the Great Famine of Ireland.
-He attended St. Mary's of the Barrens Seminary at Perryville, Missouri, from 1850 to 1852.
+In 1849, the family immigrated to the United States due to the Great Famine of Ireland.
+Deciding to become a priest, Fitzgerald attended St. Mary's of the Barrens Seminary at Perryville, Missouri, from 1850 to 1852.
 Fitzgerald completed his theological studies at Mount St. Mary's Seminary of the West in Cincinnati, Ohio and at Mount St. Mary's College in Emmitsburg, Maryland.

 Priesthood

-Fitzgerald was ordained to the priesthood by Archbishop John Baptist Purcell on August 22, 1857.
-His first and only assignment was pastor of St. Patrick's Parish in Columbus where he healed a divisive ethnic schism between the Irish and German immigrants.
-He gained his American citizenship in 1859.
+Fitzgerald was ordained to the priesthood for the Archdiocese of Cincinnati by Archbishop John Baptist Purcell in Cincinnati on August 22, 1857.
+His first, and only pastoral assignment. was pastor of St. Patrick's Parish in Columbus, Ohio, where he mediated a divisive ethnic schism between the Irish and German immigrants.
+Fitzgerald gained his American citizenship in 1859.

-During the American Civil War, Fitzgerald organized an Irish-American military company called the Montgomery Guards that fought on the Union side.
+During the American Civil War in the early 1860s, Fitzgerald organized an Irish-American military company called the Montgomery Guards that fought with the Union Army.
 He frequently visited Camp Chase in Columbus to minister to Confederate Army prisoners.